arjunnair1997/arjunnair1997.github.io/index.md

 ## Climbing Wall

 This is my climbing wall which I built from scratch using my own two hands!
-It is 50 degrees overhanging from vertical and has holds which are less than 10mm deep.
+It is 50 degrees overhanging from vertical and has some holds which are less than 10mm deep.
 Awesome.
 The wall is 9.5 feet tall along the incline and 8 feet wide.

 ![Climbing Wall](assets/climbing_wall.jpeg)